yohanfs/matlab-readcsv/README.md

-# Read CSV file in MATLAB

-Tool to read csv file containing array with n multiple columns.
+# A tool to read a csv file containing n multiple columns and to separate them into their independent variables

 Input Arguments:
 input          array with n multiple columns in csv format